dwirestiprahmi/recipe-website/README.md

 2. Run `npm i` command
 3. Run `npm start`

-Run the Backend first and then run the frontend afterwards
+Run docker for database and then Backend first and then run the frontend afterwards

 ---